Looking to sell your HDB flat on your own but completely clueless how to?

 HDB will notify you of your eligibility of sale within 7 days of your sale intent registration.
 If all goes well, you’re now ready to get a buyer!

-When you sell without an agent, you will have all the freedom to make your own decisions.
-Put it up for sale on various online platforms such as Carousell or any other mediums you deem fit.
+When you sell without an agent, you’ve got all the freedom to make your own decisions.
+Put it up for sale on various online platforms such as Carousell or any other sites you deem fit.

 How to attract buyers with your HDB listing on Carousell

 Pictures speak a thousand words so make sure to take the best ones of your home when you list it.

 Now, in deciding the critical question of how much you should sell your flat for, you can get a gauge from the latest HDB Median Resale Prices in your neighbourhood, or get HDB’s stats on individual resale flat prices according to flat type and HDB town/ street name/ block number.

 There are also several ways you can acquire a valuation of your home.
 For a more tailored and comprehensive home valuation, you can hire a professional Property Valuer from HDB.